umd-lhcb/lhcb-ntuples-gen/docs/ntupling/grid_job.md

 ## Annex ntuples

-Use `git annex add` normally, then inform **{{ admin }}**.
-They'll pull the ntuples to the public `lhcb-ntuples-gen` on `glacier`.
-Then you wan use `git annex drop` to remove your local copy (More on this later).
+!!! info
+    We decide to use a pull-request-based workflow for ntuple annexation to minimize errors.

+1. Create a new branch on your `lhcb-ntuples-gen` project on `glacier`, then checkout that branch:

+    ```
+    git branch <branch_name>
+    git checkout <branch_name>
+    ```

     !!! example
-    Say you are working on `ntuples/0.9.6-2016-production/Dst_D0-mc-tracker-only`, the simplest way to annex your latest additional ntuples is this:

-    ```shell
+        ```
+        git branch yipeng-ddx_part1
+        git checkout yipeng-ddx_part1
+        ```

+2. Go to the folder that contains your newly slimmed ntuples, then do `git annex add .` and commit changes with `git commit . -m <comment>`.

+    !!! example

+        ```
         cd ntuples/0.9.6-2016-production/Dst_D0-mc-tracker-only

-    # first do a regular pull
-    git pull origin master

         git annex add .
-    git commit -m <comment>
+        git commit . -m "Part 1 of DDX MC"

-    # Now make sure you can push to github normally
-    git push origin master

-    # If everything looks fine, synchronize changes
-    # It's safe to do these, because git-annex is smart enough
-    # to skip already annexed files
+        ```

+3. Push this branch to Github, then create a pull-request.

+    !!! info
+        If the `git push origin <branch_name>` failed, check your `git` history and make sure you **didn't** added ntuples (large files) directly with `git add`.

+        Github will refuse files larger than 100 MB.

+    Once everything checks out, one of the **{{ admin }}** will merge the request.

+4. Once the request is merged, checkout your local `master` with `git checkout master`, verify that your annexed ntuples are there, then do the following in the `lhcb-ntuples-gen` project root:

+    ```shell
     git annex sync
     git annex copy . --to glacier
-    git annex sync
+    git annex sync  # YES, you need to do it twice, once before copying, and once after!
     ```

-!!! info
-    If the `git push origin master` failed, check your `git` history and make sure you **didn't** added ntuples (large files) directly with `git add`.

-    Github will refuse files larger than 100 MB.
+5. Once you finish all these, inform **{{ admin }}**.

 !!! info
     For more info on `git-annex` usage, review the